 Several scripture passages indicate that Jesus Christ wanted to avoid making known publicly that He was the Messiah whose coming had been prophesied in the Old Testament.
 However, on at least one other occasion, Jesus told someone outside His inner circle of disciples that He was the Messiah.

-Likewise, Jesus sought to avoid publicity on several occasions when He healed people, but at least one other time He instructed the person whom He had healed to tell his friends about his healing.
+Likewise, Jesus Christ sought to avoid publicity on several occasions when He healed people, but at least one other time, He instructed the person whom He had healed to tell his friends about his healing.
 Can these inconsistencies be resolved?

-Making Known Publicly that Jesus was the Messiah
+Making Known Publicly that Jesus Christ was the Messiah

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.]

-In addition to supporting the reason given by the NIV footnote, John Gill’s Exposition of the Biblementions a couple of other possible reasons why Jesus did not want His disciples to be sharing their knowledge that He was the Messiah.
-Gill’s says,
+In addition to supporting the reason given by the NIV footnote, John Gill’s Exposition of the Bible mentions a couple of other possible reasons why Jesus Christ did not want His disciples to be sharing their knowledge that He was the Messiah.
+Gill’s says in this regard,

 [I]t was enough to charge them [i.e., Jesus’ disciples] to tell no man that he was the Messiah: his reasons for it might be, lest his enemies, the Scribes and Pharisees, should be the more provoked and incensed against him, and seek his death before his time; and lest the jealousy of the Romans should be stirred up, who might fear he would set up himself against Caesar, as king of the Jews, which might lead them to take measures obstructive of his further designs; and lest some persons, hearing of this, should rise and proclaim him king of the Jews, who were big with the notion of the Messiah being a temporal prince. . . .

-Still other possible reasons are given by Matthew Henry’s Complete Commentary on the Whole Bible, which states,
+Other possible explanations as to why Jesus Christ did not want His disciples to be sharing their knowledge that He was the Messiah are given by Matthew Henry’s Complete Commentary on the Whole Bible, which states,

 What they [i.e., Jesus’ disciples] had professed to him, they must not yet publish to the world, for several reasons; 1.
 Because this was the time of preparation for his kingdom: the great thing now preached, was, that the kingdom of heaven was at hand; and therefore those things were now to be insisted on, which were proper to make way for Christ; as the doctrine of repentance; not this great truth, in and with which the kingdom of heaven was to be actually set up. . . .
 2. Christ would have his Messiahship proved by his works, and would rather they should testify of him than that his disciples should, because their testimony was but as his own, which he insisted not on. . . .
 Christ would not have the apostles preach this, till they had the most convincing evidence ready to allege in confirmation of it.
 Great truths may suffer damage by being asserted before they can be sufficiently proved.
 Now the great proof of Jesus being the Christ was his resurrection: by that he was declared to be the Son of God, with power; and therefore the divine wisdom would not have this truth preached, till that could be alleged for proof of it.
 3. It was requisite that the preachers of so great a truth should be furnished with greater measures of the Spirit than the apostles as yet had; therefore the open asserting of it was adjourned till the Spirit should be poured out upon them.